sul-dlss-labs/OCFL-Tools/README.md

 OCFL-Tools just creates the inventory.json files and verifies that the content within them is correctly formatted and, optionally, actually exists on disk.
 It's up to something else to put the bits on disk where OCFL-Tools expects them to be.

+`OcflValidator` will take a directory and tell you if it's an OCFL object or not.
+If it is a valid OCFL object, `OcflValidator` will check the files on disk against the records in the inventory.json and let you know if they are all there and have matching checksums.

+`OcflVerify` will take an OCFL object and will let you know if it's syntactically correct and internally consistent.